Dock Bridge: Description

-The west span carries three tracks exclusively used by Amtrak and NJ Transit for Northeast Corridor intercity and commuter traffic between Newark and New York City.
-The east span carries two PATH tracks used by PATH's Newark-World Trade Center service and one NEC track shared by Amtrak and NJ Transit.
-Due partly to its use of the Dock Bridge, PATH is legally a commuter railroad under the jurisdiction of the Federal Railroad Administration even though it has long operated as a rapid transit system.
+The west bridge (Bridge A) carries three tracks exclusively used by Amtrak and NJ Transit for Northeast Corridor intercity and commuter traffic.
+The east span carries two independent moveable spans: Bridge B for two rapid-transit tracks used by PATH's Newark-World Trade Center service, and Bridge C for one NEC track shared by Amtrak and NJ Transit.
+The PATH span is at a higher level than the NEC tracks so that it would not have to be lifted as often, given the higher frequency of H&M (now PATH) trains over PRR (now Amtrak and NJ Transit) trains.

+Due partly to its use of the Dock Bridge, PATH is legally a commuter railroad under the jurisdiction of the FRA, even though it has long operated as a rapid-transit system.